MuhammadBilal848/Docker-Practice/README.md

 5. vim file_name.extension
 6. Press any alphabet to go into editing mode and make your respective changes in the file
 7. write ":wq!" and enter to save changes
+8. exit # to get out of exec mode
 8. docker commit container_id new_image_name # container_id must be the container that you made changes in.
 ```